menu

 Hiller is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hiller’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Hiller is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hiller does not have a public transit system used by locals to get to and from work.

 Demographics

-Hiller is a very ethnically-diverse town.
+Hiller is a somewhat ethnically-diverse town.
 The people who call Hiller home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hiller residents report their race to be White, followed by Black or African-American.
-Hiller also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.11% of the town’s residents.
-Important ancestries of people in Hiller include Polish, German, French, Irish, and Italian.
+Important ancestries of people in Hiller include Polish, German, French, Italian, and Slovak.

 The most common language spoken in Hiller is English.
 Other important languages spoken here include Italian and Polish.